lv042/Weather-Wizard/docs/research.md

 popular choice for backend development.
 Organizations like Uber, Dropbox, and Docker have turned to Golang for backend development, citing its high speed and parallelism.

 I propose PostgreSQL as the database, Fiber as the web framework, and GORM as the ORM for Weather Wizard.
-We suggest Prometheus and Grafana for monitoring and logging.
-JWT may be used for authentication, or Basic authentication for lower scale projects.
+I suggest Prometheus and Grafana for monitoring and logging.
+Basic HTTP Authentication can be used to provide some security.
 The basic Golang library is adequate for testing, while Testify can be used for more sophisticated  capabilities.

 In terms of architecture, whether to utilize a monolithic or microservice architecture ultimately relies on the project's unique aims and restrictions.
 A monolithic design may be more suitable for a small-scale project, but a